Canon 800D vs 5D Mark III

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 5D Mark III are two digital cameras that were officially introduced, respectively, in February 2017 and March 2012.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in February 2017 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (800D) and a full frame (5D Mark III) sensor.
-The 800D has a resolution of 24 megapixel, whereas the 5D Mark III provides 22.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 800D has a resolution of 24 megapixels, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 800D vs Canon 5D Mark III
+Body comparison: Canon 800D vs 5D Mark III

 The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Canon 5D Mark III.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (35 percent) than the Canon 800D.
 Moreover, the 5D Mark III is substantially heavier (79 percent) than the 800D.
 It is noteworthy in this context that the 5D Mark III is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.